Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Leptin

-Leptin is the “fullness” hormone.
-People with extra fat produce more leptin which, in theory, tells the brain you don’t need to eat as much.
+Leptin is the hormone that regulates feelings of fullness.
+People with extra fat produce more leptin, which, in theory, tells the brain you don’t need to eat as much.
 Leptin resistance is a condition where your brain doesn’t recognize the leptin signal despite having surplus leptin in your system.

 Cortisol

-Cortisol is often known as your “stress hormone.”
+Cortisol is often referred to as the “stress hormone.”
 If your cortisol levels are chronically high, it can be hard to minimize overeating habits.
-Cortisol also impacts your metabolism and blood sugar — things that impact your body’s ability to lose weight.
+Cortisol also affects your metabolism and blood sugar, which impact your body’s ability to lose weight.

-To bring cortisol levels down, it’s important to practice mindfulness, avoid stress, eat a balanced diet, and sleep at least seven hours a night.
+To lower cortisol levels, it is essential to practice mindfulness, manage stress effectively, maintain a balanced diet, and get at least seven hours of sleep each night.

 Estrogen